linuxmint/cjs/CONTRIBUTING.md

 _If you find a security vulnerability,_ make sure to mark the issue as "confidential"!

-If in doubt, ask on [IRC][irc] whether you should report a bug about something, but generally it's OK to just go ahead.
+If in doubt, ask on [Matrix][chat] whether you should report a bug about something, but generally it's OK to just go ahead.

 Bug report #170 is a good example of a bug report with an independently